munificent/craftinginterpreters/book/chunks-of-bytecode.md

 There's more going on here.
 As with `OP_RETURN`, we print out the name of the opcode.
 Then we pull out the constant index from the subsequent byte in the chunk.
-We print that index, but that isn't super useful to we human readers.
+We print that index, but that isn't super useful to us human readers.
 So we also look up the actual constant value -- since constants *are* known at compile-time after all -- and display the value itself too.